mizosoft/methanol/docs/writablebodypublisher.md

 # WritableBodyPublisher

-Not all APIs play well with non-blocking sources like `BodyPublisher`.
-Many only support writing into a blocking sink like an `OutputStream` or a `Reader`.
-Using such APIs is made easier with `WritableBodyPublisher`, which allows you to stream the request body through an `OutputStream` or a `WritableByteChannel`, possibly asynchronously.
+Using `WritableBodyPublisher`, you can stream the request body through an `OutputStream` or a `WritableByteChannel`, possibly asynchronously.

 ## Example - Gzipped Uploads

-Let's say your sever supports compressed requests, and you want your file uploads to be faster, so you compress the request body with gzip.
+Let's say your sever supports compressed requests.
+You'd want your file uploads to be faster, so you compress the request body with gzip.

 ```java
 final Methanol client = Methanol.create();